 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Having two copies of the MTHFR gene mutation may raise your risk for certain health conditions, though more research is needed.
 You may have the mutation and not find out unless you undergo genetic testing or have a health issue.

-You may have seen the abbreviation “MTHFR” pop up in recent health news.
-It might look like a bad word at first glance, but it actually has to do with a relatively common genetic mutation.
+You may have seen the abbreviation MTHFR pop up in recent health news.
+It refers to a relatively common genetic mutation.